-How to file your tax return in Belgium
+How to file your income tax return in Belgium

 The Belgian tax year runs from 1 January to 31 December.
 All residents of Belgium and non-residents taxed on Belgian-sourced income have to file an annual return.

-You will typically receive a tax return around May-June (déclaration/aangifte), relating to the previous year’s income.
+You generally receive a tax return around May or June (déclaration/aangifte), relating to the previous year’s income.
 This must normally be returned by the end of June, although you will find the exact date on your tax return.

 You can usually have some extra time if you use the Tax-on-Web online filing system.
-Non-residents file their return at the end of September or beginning of October.
+Non-residents file their returns at the end of September or the beginning of October.

 If you don’t submit your return by the deadline you can face a fine, and the tax authorities may estimate how much tax you need to pay.
 You can track the progress of your tax return through the government’s finance application, Minfin.

 Self-employed income tax in Belgium